A Quick Guide for How to Understand the Organization of Japan

 There are 47 prefectures in Japan, and these form the broadest source of administration in the country.
 Tokyo is located in the Tokyo Prefecture, while Yokohama is located within the Yokohama Prefecture.

 Within each prefecture, you have cities, wards, villages, and towns.
 These all comprise what are called municipalities.
 There are a total of 1,719 municipalities in the entire country.
 A ward is denoted by the word ku, in Japanese.
 You’ll often hear “Shibuya-ku” which means the Shibuya Ward.

-Within the metropolis of Tokyo, you therefore have cities within cities.
-But, Tokyo itself is comprised of 23 Special Wards which is slightly different than the traditional wards in Japan.
-But, for all intensive purposes, it’s an administrative ward, and within each ward, you can find the many colorful neighborhoods of Tokyo.
+Within the metropolis of Tokyo, you, therefore, have cities within cities.
+But, Tokyo itself is comprised of 23 Special Wards, which is slightly different than the traditional wards in Japan.
+But, for all intents and purposes, it’s an administrative ward, and within each ward, you can find the many colorful neighborhoods of Tokyo.

 Without going into the actual administrative function of each municipality, hopefully, you can better see how Tokyo relates to the whole of Japan.
 It can be quite confusing for both a first-time traveler, as well as a seasoned expat!

 I highly recommend my book, The Hidden Tokyo Neighborhood Guidebook.
 It breaks down the major Tokyo wards and details around 30 of Tokyo’s most interesting neighborhoods.
 You will get over 450 pages of priceless travel tips & insight, organized by district for easy reference.
 Most people who travel to Tokyo only skim the surface – this guide makes sure that won’t happen!
 You will actually leave knowing Tokyo.